libriscv/libriscv/docs/VMCALL.md

 // Run the program for X amount of instructions, then print something, then
 // resume execution again.
 Do this until stopped. do {
-	// Execute 1000 instructions at a time without resetting the counter machine.resume<false>(1000);
+	// Execute 10'000 instructions at a time without resetting the counter machine.resume<false>(10'000);
 	// Do some work in between simulation printf("Working ...\n");
 } while (machine.instruction_limit_reached());
 ```

-The helper function `machine.instruction_limit_reached()` will tell you if the instruction limit was reached during simulation, but it *will not* tell you if the machine stopped normally.
-Use `machine.stopped()` for that.
-Combining both helpers you can determine the stopping cause.
+The helper function `machine.instruction_limit_reached()` will tell you if the instruction limit was reached during simulation, and will return `false` when the machine stops normally (in this case).

 ## Interrupting a running machine